 In the months and years ahead, you'll also want to work on your financial capability.
 Although you may not have been aware, financial responsibility is part of the standard of moral character you'll need to address on many state bar exams.
-An applicant must demonstrate that he/she is acting responsibly with respect to his or her financial obligations.
+As an applicant, you must demonstrate that you are acting responsibly with respect to your financial obligations.

-- Set and prioritize your financial goals-immediate, short-term and long-term goals.
-Keep them in front of you and act on them. - Plan ahead to skip the unnecessary "little" expenses that can add up, like ATM and late fees, lunches out or parking fines. - · Keep accurate, well-organized records of your financial activities. - Work on building a positive credit history.
+- Set and prioritize your financial goals immediate, short-term and long-term goals.
+Keep them in front of you and act on them. - Plan ahead to skip the unnecessary "little" expenses that can add up, like ATM and late fees, lunches out or parking fines. - Keep accurate, well-organized records of your financial activities. - Work on building a positive credit history.
 Make bill payments on time and be careful about credit card spending.